 NYC starts historic overnight subway shutdowns for virus-linked disinfecting

-New York City's subway system went silent in the early morning hours Wednesday as the normally round-the-clock system shut down for train disinfecting.
+New York City's subway system -- the nation's largest -- went silent in the early morning hours Wednesday as the normally round-the-clock system shut down for train disinfecting.

 Service was curtailed in late March, but is now being stopped entirely from 1 a.m. to 5 a.m. each day.